JanDW/wildpeaches/src/_content/posts/2020-10-20-yacht-design-with-mathematics.md

 On the left side, you should have the points A-E defined, and the two image control points F and G, followed by a box marked "+ Input ...".
 In the Input box, you need to write the Bezier equation,
 $$\text{curve}[x(A)(1-t)^4 + 4x(B)(1-t)^3*t + 6x(C)(1-t)^2*t^2\newline+ 4x(D)(1-t)*t^3 + x(E)t^4, y(A)(1-t)^4 + 4y(B)(1-t)^3*t\newline+ 6y(C)(1-t)^2*t^2 + 4y(D)(1-t)*t^3 + y(E)t^4,t,0,1]
 $$
-You really don't want to figure out what the equation for a 5-point Bezier curve is, so instead, run the [Octave](https://www.gnu.org/software/octave/) function `curveString(5)`  which will generate the Bezier function for 5 points.
+You really don't want to figure out what the equation for a 5-point Bezier curve is, so instead, run the [Octave](https://www.gnu.org/software/octave/) `function curveString(5)`^[[Source code for curveString() on Github Gist](https://gist.github.com/XerxesZorgon/24713be3816c53cba0535371fbba2606)] which will generate the Bezier function for 5 points.
 Copy and paste it into Geogebra.
 Right-click on the dot in the function box, choose "Settings" which will open a dialog box on the right side.
 Select "Color" and change the color to something which stands out from the other curves (maybe red).

 ![Geogebra settings dialog](/assets/img/yacht-design-with-mathematics/geogebra-settings-and-dialog.svg){.mx-auto}